JohanSteenkamp264/modified_SLAM/README.md

 Required to for Python features, version used in testing is **3.6**.
 [Tensorflow](https://www.tensorflow.org/install) and [Pytorch](https://pytorch.org/get-started/locally/) is used in deep leanned features and descriptor implimetations, mainly from [PySLAM](https://github.com/luigifreda/pyslam), with [Zippypoint](https://github.com/menelaoskanakis/ZippyPoint) implemeted seperate.

 ## [PySLAM](https://github.com/luigifreda/pyslam)
-We sue the feature extraction and descriptors of Pyslam including deep learned features such as R2D2, D2Net, Superpoint and DELF.
+We use the feature extraction and descriptors of Pyslam including deep learned features such as R2D2, D2Net, Superpoint and DELF.
+For all required prerequisites please follow the [PySLAM](https://github.com/luigifreda/pyslam) guides.

 # Adding Features